egorkaBurkenya/HighLoadBalanceApp/README.md

 ### Testing

 Unit & Integration Tests
-	•	You can write tests using your preferred framework (Jest, Mocha, etc.).
+* You can write tests using your preferred framework (Jest, Mocha, etc.).
-	•	Sample tests are provided for the balance update endpoint.
+* Sample tests are provided for the balance update endpoint.

 ### Load Testing with Artillery

 The project includes an Artillery test script to simulate high load.

-####How to Run Artillery Tests:
+#### How to Run Artillery Tests:
 1. Install Artillery (if not already installed):
 ```
 npm install -g artillery